LoopKit/loopdocs/docs/gh-actions/edit-browser.md

     * You can often use the same customization for several releases
     * If a customization that you prepared for an older release says "does not apply" when you use it, you'll need to prepare a new one

 !!! warning "Modules vs Submodule"
-    This page has instructions to set up your own copy for the Modules, otherwise known as submodules, associated with&nbsp;<span translate="no">LoopWorkspace</span>&nbsp;that are needed for a selected customization.
+    This page has instructions to set up your own <code>fork</code> for the Modules, otherwise known as submodules, associated with&nbsp;<span translate="no">LoopWorkspace</span>&nbsp;that are needed for a selected customization.

-    Each Module has its own *GitHub* <code>repository</code>;and you will be working with your copy of that Module at https://github.com/username/Module, where username is your username.
+    Each Module has its own *GitHub* <code>repository</code>;and you will be working with your <code>fork</code> of that Module at https://github.com/username/Module, where username is your username.

-!!! warning "Copy vs&nbsp;<span translate="no">Fork</span>"
-    We use the word "copy" on this page but when you look at *GitHub*, you will see the word&nbsp;"<span translate="no">Fork</span>".

 !!! question "What is a SHA-1?"
     SHA-1 means Secure Hash Algorithm 1; which is used to generate an alphanumeric code.

     Each time you save a change to your&nbsp;<span translate="no">GitHub repository</span>, a unique SHA-1 is created.
 That identifier is used to tell *GitHub* a specific change that you want applied.
-These work for any compatible copy taken from the original&nbsp;<span translate="no">GitHub repository</span>.
+These work for any compatible <code>fork</code> taken from the original&nbsp;<span translate="no">GitHub repository</span>.

-### Do Not Make a Pull Request to Original Copy
+### Do Not Make a Pull Request to LoopKit GitHub Username

 !!! important "Ignore&nbsp;<span translate="no">Compare & pull request</span>&nbsp;Prompts"
     Please do not click on boxes that *GitHub* might show you that ask if you want to**&nbsp;<span translate="no">Compare & pull request</span>**.

-    This would be an attempt to merge changes from your copy back to the original version that everyone uses.
+    This would be an attempt to merge changes from your <code>fork</code> back to the original version that everyone uses.
 These changes are for you only.
 Ignore those prompts.

 ## Overview